 - All fully insured small and large commercial groups

-- NOT included are HMO members in Illinois where preauthorization (for medical necessity under the applicable benefit plan) is performed by the member’s medical group.
+This information does not apply to HMO members for whom benefit preauthorization (for medical necessity under the applicable benefit plan) is performed by the member’s medical group.

-** Preauthorization determines whether the proposed service or treatment meets the definition of medical necessity under the applicable benefit plan.
+*Preauthorization determines whether the proposed service or treatment meets the definition of medical necessity under the applicable benefit plan.
 Checking eligibility and benefits and/or obtaining preauthorization/pre-notification for a service is not a guarantee of payment of benefits.
 Payment of benefits is subject to several factors, including, but not limited to, eligibility at the time of service, payment of premiums/contributions, amounts allowable for services, supporting medical documentation, and other terms, conditions, limitations, and exclusions set forth in the member’s policy certificate and/or benefits booklet and or summary plan description.
 Regardless of any preauthorization or benefit determination, the final decision regarding any treatment or service is between the patient and the health care provider.
 If you have any questions, call the number on the member's BCBSIL ID card.

-Effective June 1, 2017, eviCore healthcare (eviCore) will manage benefit preauthorization requests for specialized clinical services for BCBSIL members enrolled in any of the following plans:
+BCBSIL has contracted with eviCore healthcare (eviCore) to manage benefit preauthorization requests for specialized clinical services for BCBSIL members enrolled in any of the following plans:

 - Blue Cross Community MMAI (Medicare-Medicaid Plan)SM